Menu

 The TIO continues to protect the arbitrator and Telstra

-Why didn't Mr Pinnock inform the Senate that Graham Schorer (COT spokesperson) was telphoned by a group of young hackers who we now beleive was Julian Assange and his friends.
+Why didn't Mr Pinnock inform the Senate that Graham Schorer (COT spokesperson) was telephoned by a group of young hackers who we now believe were Julian Assange and his friends?
 These young hackers contacted Mr Schorer during the early part of COT arbitrations.

-In June 1993, more than twenty years before Andrew Fowler and Julian Assange had ever heard of the Lonsdale Telephone Exchange, Telstra had left an unlocked briefcase at my premises; it revealed that the Lonsdale Telephone Exchange had poorly been programmed and that the Ericsson AXE telephone exchanges equipment being used by Telstra in their telephone exchanges were known to be suffering significant faults.
+In June 1993, more than twenty years before Andrew Fowler and Julian Assange had heard of the Lonsdale Telephone Exchange, Telstra left an unlocked briefcase at my premises.
+The briefcase revealed that the Lonsdale Telephone Exchange had been poorly programmed and that the Ericsson AXE telephone exchange equipment being used by Telstra in their telephone exchanges was known to be suffering significant faults.

-On 4 and 5 June 1993, I freely provided AUSTEL (the then government communications regulator this evidence without copying much of it because of my limited copying facilities.
+On 4 and 5 June 1993, I freely provided AUSTEL (the then government communications regulator) with this evidence without copying much of it because of my limited copying facilities.
 A facsimile machine and a roll system were OK for faxes arriving, but that was its fundamental limitation.
-Later AUSTEL's Queens Road Melbourne office discovered from reading further documents that it became apparent other countries around the world were now removing the Ericsson AXE equipment from their exchanges or had removed it from their exchanges.
-So why was Telstra still using this equipment that destroyed businesses throughout Australia?
+Later, AUSTEL's Queens Road Melbourne office discovered from reading further documents that it became apparent that other countries worldwide were now removing the Ericsson AXE equipment from their exchanges or had removed it from their exchanges.
+So why was Telstra still using this equipment, which destroyed businesses throughout Australia?

-I provided the AUSTEL with further damaging information concerning the weaknesses in Telstra's Melbourne Lonsdale Exchange which showed that 50 per cent of my Melbourne telephone callers from Melbourne calling into my business at Cape Bridgewater 430 kilometres away were trunked through the Lonsdale Exchange.
-Telstra had somehow forgotten to programme the first six digits 055 267 of the Cape Bridgewater telephone exchange into the system for at least eight months.
+I provided AUSTEL with further damaging information concerning the weaknesses in Telstra's Melbourne Lonsdale Exchange.
+This information showed that 50 percent of my Melbourne telephone callers calling into my business at Cape Bridgewater, 430 kilometres away, were trunked through the Lonsdale Exchange.
+Telstra had somehow forgotten to program the first six digits, 055 267, of the Cape Bridgewater telephone exchange into the system for at least eight months.
 While this was bad enough, those callers received a recorded electronic message telling them my business was no longer trading.

-To make the pressure applied by the TIO’s office to appeal our awards even more astonishing, if we did want to attempt such an appeal, the basic documents we needed to be able to access, in order to give us even a slim chance of winning those unlikely appeals, were all withheld from us, as per John Pinnock’s following letter (Open Letter File No 57-C) shows.
+To make the pressure applied by the TIO’s office to appeal our awards even more astonishing, if we did want to attempt such an appeal, the basic documents we needed to be able to access to give us even a slim chance of winning those unlikely appeals were all withheld from us, as John Pinnock’s following letter (Open Letter File No 57-C) shows.

 “I refer to your letter of 31 December 1996 in which you seek to access to [sic] various correspondence held by the TIO concerning the Fast Track Arbitration Procedure.